opensearch-project/opensearch-migrations/deployment/copilot/README.md

 #### Importing values from CDK
 The typical use case for this Copilot app is to initially use the `opensearch-service-migration` CDK to deploy the surrounding infrastructure (VPC, OpenSearch Domain, Managed Kafka (MSK)) that Copilot requires, and then deploy the desired Copilot services.
 Documentation for setting up and deploying these resources can be found in the CDK [README](../cdk/opensearch-service-migration/README.md).

-The provided CDK will output export commands once deployed that can be ran on a given deployment machine to meet the required environment variables this Copilot app uses:
+The provided CDK will output export commands once deployed that can be ran on a given deployment machine to meet the required environment variables this Copilot app uses i.e.:
 ```
 export MIGRATION_DOMAIN_SG_ID=sg-123;
 export MIGRATION_DOMAIN_ENDPOINT=vpc-aos-domain-123.us-east-1.es.amazonaws.com;
+export MIGRATION_DOMAIN_USER_NAME=admin
+export MIGRATION_DOMAIN_USER_SECRET=arn:aws:secretsmanager:us-east-1:123456789123:secret:demo-user-secret-123abc
 export MIGRATION_VPC_ID=vpc-123;
 export MIGRATION_CAPTURE_MSK_SG_ID=sg-123;
 export MIGRATION_COMPARATOR_EFS_ID=fs-123;